HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 The US Public Health Profiles Library will update to/synchronize with new releases of US Core.

-The US Public Health Profiles Library will evolve over time and may be supported by an adjunct profiles registry that includes developing and informational profiles that serve evolving USCDI+ Public Health use cases.
+The US Public Health Profiles Library will evolve over time to serve evolving USCDI+ Public Health use cases.

 ### Work Information

 This library does not include profiles to implement support for Occupational Data for Health (ODH).
 Use the profiles defined in [US Core]({{site.data.fhir.ver.hl7fhiruscore}}) and [Occupational Data for Health (ODH)](http://hl7.org/fhir/us/odh/) to describe structured work information primarily designed to facilitate clinical care, including population health and value-based care.
 ODH also can be used to support public health reporting.
+See also: * [Mappings](mapping.html)

 ### Conformance

 #### Conformance Verbs

-The conformance verbs - **SHALL**, **SHOULD**, **MAY** - used in this guide are defined in [FHIR Conformance Rules].
+The conformance verbs - **SHALL**, **SHOULD**, **MAY** - used in this guide are defined in ({{site.data.fhir.path}}conformance-rules.html)[FHIR Conformance Rules].

 #### US Public Health Profiles Library Conformance Artifacts